Netflix/falcor/documentation/router.md

 }
 ~~~

 The getGenreList method can also be called without a user ID.
 If no user ID is provided the service will fallback to a non-personalized list of recommendations containing the highest rated titles in the catalog.
+Now that we understand how the service works, let's use it to create the routes for the current user's genre list.

+##### The "genrelist.length" route

-The job of the "genrelist.rating" route's get handler is simple: retrieve the user's genre list from the recommendation service and return its length.
+The job of the "genrelist.length" route's get handler is simple: retrieve the user's genre list from the recommendation service and return its length.

 ~~~js
 var routes = [